Creating sbuild chroots for Debian package testing

 sudo chown sbuild:sbuild /var/lib/sbuild/apt-cache

-# Add: /var/lib/sbuild/apt-cache /var/cache/apt/archives none rw,bind 0 0
+/var/lib/sbuild/apt-cache /var/cache/apt/archives none rw,bind 0 0

-# Check that /var/lib/sbuild/apt-cache has new files or folders
+Run a sbuild, and check that /var/lib/sbuild/apt-cache has new files or folders

 Sid chroot